felixchenfy/Draw_Digit_then_Classify/doc/my_notes.md

 ### 1.h and 2.h include each other sometimes cause wrong

 I have 1.h and 2.h, if 2.h includes 1.h, and 1.h includes 2.h as well,
 then, their might be an error.
+Use *forward declare* might solve the problem.

 ### global variables need to be defined for each executable